00013219/event_planning_app/README.md

 Here is the list of packages and framework I have used:
 - Express JS
+- Pugor
+- Body Parser
 - express-validator
-- Json Web Token, bcrypt
+- Json Web Token
+- bcrypt

 In my app, I have the auth.middleware.js middleware code, which verifies the token obtained from the login.
 However, I couldn't integrate it into the events list section.
 It simply says that the token is absent.
 Despite my efforts, I haven't been able to make it work.
 Nonetheless, I'm sharing it here to show the work I've put into it.